peterkia/eurekaclinical-user-webapp/README.md

 ## What does it do?
 It provides web pages for users to manage their user profiles and change their password.
 It also implements a proxy servlet and router for web clients to access the web services provided by eurekaclinical-user-service.

-## Version 1.0 development series
+## Version 2.0 development series
 Latest release: [![Latest release](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical/eurekaclinical-user-webapp/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical/eurekaclinical-user-webapp)

+Version 2.0 will turn this project into a Eureka!
+Clinical API gateway.

-## Version history
+## Version 1.0
-No final releases yet
+Initial release.

 ## Build requirements
 * [Oracle Java JDK 8](http://www.oracle.com/technetwork/java/javase/overview/index.html)